 Our client, age 38 in 2003, was convicted of felony domestic violence in Torrance after he bruised his girlfriend in an argument.
 She did not even seek medical attention.

 The client was represented by a public defender and upon being arrested, he was unable to post the $50,000 bail bond needed to leave jail.
 He entered into the plea bargain at the arraignment, in his words, just so he could get out of jail.
-He was remorseful and embarrassed to be in jail.
+It was a resolution of expediency, something we see far too frequently.
+The terms of the plea bargain did not matter too much, or the fact that the case was really probably a misdemeanor, but the case was resolved as a felony.
+Our client was remorseful and embarrassed to be in jail.

 He then successfully completed five years of probation in 2008 at age 43.
 He attended 52 batterers program classes and paid $200 in court fees.